rajivsharma92/git_assignment_HeroVired/README.md

 # git_assignment_HeroVired
-This repo used to submit HeroVired Assignments
+This repo is used to submit HeroVired Assignments